archlinux/aur/README.md

 ## Intro
 A library to type in a variety of scripts.
-This is a fork of m17n-db modified with files from m17n-db-indic-aur (see url) for convenience of Indian (esp. sanskrit, kannada) users.
+This is a fork of m17n-db modified with files from m17n-db (see url) for convenience of Indian (esp. sanskrit, kannada) users.
+This fork was created because we found contributing m17n-db delay-prone and unreliable.
+To contribute to our fork, please send pull requests to <https://github.com/sanskrit-coders/m17n-db-indic> .

 ## Tech info
 - AUR package location: <https://aur.archlinux.org/packages/m17n-db-indic/>